Ethiopia's Tigray crisis: What is happening and how you can help

 Working alongside the church in Ethiopia, Caritas Internationalis plans to deliver:

 - nutrition support to over 50,000 children under 5

 - practical support like trauma and emergency kits along with hygiene facilities to help stop the spread of Covid-19.

 This will be alongside longer-term support, which will include the provision of seeds, cash transfers and education materials.

 What is the situation for the Ethiopians fleeing into Sudan?

-By 20 January 2021, about 60,000 Ethiopian refugees have crossed the border, with new arrivals continuing daily.
+By 20 January 2021, about 60,000 Ethiopian refugees had crossed the border with new arrivals continuing.

 While Um Raquba was already established as a camp and is reaching capacity, Tunaydbah is a new resettlement site that is now beginning to receive arrivals.

 Our partner has established itself working in the new resettlement camp of Tunaydbah, where few actors are currently present and they have started to construct latrines for about 5,000 people.